Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the out-forest

-Since Lemma \ref{lemma.characterizelimitprocess} implies the convergence under rescaling of $(\hat{S}^+_n(k),\hat{H}_n(k),k\geq 0)$.
-By Proposition \ref{prop.convheightprocesspurple} , $S^{-}_n$ converges in distribution to a deterministic process under scaling, which will not be affected by the measure change.
+Since \cref{prop:characterizelimitprocess} implies the convergence under rescaling of $(\hat{S}^+_n(k),\hat{H}_n(k),k\geq 0)$.
+By \cref{prop:convheightprocesspurple}, $S^{-}_n$ converges in distribution under rescaling to a deterministic process, which will not be affected by the measure change.
 This completes the proof. \end{proof}